NeHa77A/Source_Code_Analysis/README.md

 # LLM and Code Analysis Practice Notebook

-This repository contains a Jupyter notebook (`2.
-Open `code_analysis_genai.ipynb`) that demonstrates various techniques for working with Large Language Models (LLMs) and analyzing code repositories.
+This repository contains a Jupyter notebook (`code_analysis_genai.ipynb`) that demonstrates various techniques for working with Large Language Models (LLMs) and analyzing code repositories.

 ## Overview